davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 10-OCT-2016
 * AdditionalCoding_v004 calculates the best holds and EV for dealt Trips/Two Pair
 * AdditionalCoding_v004 calculates the best holds and EV for dealt Paying Pair
+* AdditionalCoding_v004 calculates the best holds and EV for dealt Nothing